-The collaboration of the pharmaceutical industry with healthcare professionals is in a field of tension between the EU member state's fight against corruption and the necessary cooperation of the industry with healthcare professionals in the area of financing research activities in product developments, clinical trials or monitoring of applications.
+The collaboration of the pharmaceutical industry with healthcare professionals is in a field of tension between the EU member states' fight against corruption and the necessary cooperation of the industry with healthcare professionals in financing research activities in product development, clinical trials or monitoring of applications.
 The regulation of legal relationships falls under the competence of the EU member states and is governed by them in various ways.
-For instance, with the German Act to Combat Corruption in Healthcare, Germany introduced a regulation that makes it possible to punish a health care professional under criminal law if he or she accepts, demands or permits himself or herself to be promised an advantage in the exercise of his or her profession, for example, for prescribing pharmaceutical products and medical devices.
+For instance, with the German Act to Combat Corruption in Healthcare, Germany introduced a regulation that makes it possible to punish a healthcare professional under criminal law if he or she accepts, demands or permits himself or herself to be promised an advantage in the exercise of his or her profession, for example, for prescribing pharmaceutical products and medical devices.

-At the European level, there are only a few regulations that provide a legal framework.
-One of the regulations on the European level is the restriction of promotions of pharmaceutical products according to Directive 2001/83/EC.
-Directive 2001/83/ EC provides in article 94, paragraph 1 that in the promotion of medicinal products it is prohibited to supply, offer or promise a gift or pecuniary benefits to persons who are authorised to prescribe or supply them.
+At EU level, there are only a few regulations that provide a legal framework.
+One such regulation concerns restriction of promotions of pharmaceutical products according to Directive 2001/83/EC.
+Directive 2001/83/EC provides in article 94, paragraph 1 that in the promotion of medicinal products it is prohibited to supply, offer or promise a gift or pecuniary benefit to persons authorised to prescribe or supply them.
 According to article 94, paragraph 3 of Directive 2001/83/EC, healthcare professionals may not demand or accept such inducements.
 The only exceptions are benefits that are of little value and are relevant to medical or pharmaceutical practice.
 According to the case law of the European Court of Justice (ECJ), the purpose of the statute is to prevent promotional practices by the pharmaceutical industry that are likely to arouse an economic interest in healthcare professionals in prescribing or supplying medicinal products (see ECJ, judgment of 22 April 2010, C-62/09, marg.
 No. 29).
 In contrast, direct or indirect hospitality is permissible at purely professional and scientific events.
-However, in this case, hospitality is strictly limited to the main purpose of the event and may only apply to healthcare professionals (article 94, paragraph 2, 95 of Directive 2001/83/ EC).
+However, in this case, hospitality is strictly limited to the main purpose of the event and may only apply to healthcare professionals (articles 94, paragraph 2, and 95 of Directive 2001/83/EC).
 However, these regulations are not directly applicable in the respective EU member states but require an act of implementation by the member states.
-For the implementation, article 94, paragraph 4 of Directive 2001/83/EC provides an opening clause for the member states, whereas the restrictions on sales promotion measures do not affect national discount and price regulations for medicinal products.
+For implementation, article 94, paragraph 4 of Directive 2001/83/EC provides an opening clause for the member states, whereas the restrictions on sales promotion measures do not affect national discount and price regulations for medicinal products.

-For the enforcement of violations of the advertising restrictions, Directive 2001/83/ EC provides that the member states must establish adequate and effective methods to monitor the advertising of medicinal products.
-These methods must provide that a court can order the prohibition of advertising without the requirement of damage or intent or negligence and can also order the temporary cessation of advertising (article 97 of Directive 2001/83/EC).
+For the enforcement of violations of the advertising restrictions, Directive 2001/83/EC provides that member states must establish adequate and effective methods to monitor the advertising of medicinal products.
+These methods must provide that a court can order the prohibition of advertising without the requirement of damage, intent or negligence, and can also order the temporary cessation of advertising (article 97 of Directive 2001/83/EC).
 Court proceedings at the national level are usually civil proceedings conducted by persons or nationally designated bodies.